staab/git-chat/README.md

 # git-chat

 This is a chat client built entirely on git.
+Do be aware that this is totally a joke.

 I was inspired to do this by slack - the ultimate abuse of a chat program.
 With all its integrations, there are ways you can set it up so that all you see is a firehose of worthless data; issue tracker events, version control events - to the point that communication through your chat program becomes difficult.